xmnboy/xdk-win8x-compat.js/README.md

 can be used to help you make your Intel XDK Cordova app work on the Windows 8.x platform.
 This library is not guaranteed to resolve all problems, but will help with many.

+Reference the `xdk-win8x-compat.js` file near the beginning of your app; ideally, before any other scripts are run.

-## JavaScript Dynamic Content shim for Windows 8.x Store Apps
+## JavaScript Dynamic Content Shim for Windows 8.x Store Apps

 Enables JavaScript libraries that manipulate the DOM to work in Windows 8.x and Windows Phone 8.x webview apps.
 See <https://github.com/MSOpenTech/winstore-jscompat>